-Requirements engineering starts early in concept development by eliciting and collecting operational needs from the relevant user community, and developing requirements from the needs.
-It involves more than talking to the user or reading their concept of operations, and asking them to review the requirements you created.
+Requirements engineering starts early in concept development by eliciting and collecting operational needs from the relevant user community and developing requirements from the needs.
+It involves more than talking to the users or reading their concept of operations and asking them to review the requirements you created.
 It is a disciplined approach that includes collecting, validating, prioritizing, and documenting requirements.
 The article Eliciting, Collecting, and Developing Requirements describes a disciplined approach that can be used for different types of strategies, from classic large-scale Department of Defense block acquisitions to agile incremental acquisitions.

-Towards the end of the eliciting and collecting phase, systems engineers analyze the requirements to ensure they are sound and can form a stable basis for the duration of the planned development and testing period.
-The article Analyzing and Defining Requirements describes attributes of a well-crafted requirement to minimize design mis-steps, confusion, and re-work downstream.
+Toward the end of the eliciting and collecting phase, SEs analyze the requirements to ensure they are sound and can form a stable basis for the duration of the planned development and testing period.
+The article Analyzing and Defining Requirements describes attributes of a well-crafted requirement to minimize design missteps, confusion, and rework downstream.
 It also references tools that exist within MITRE to support and manage this phase of the requirements engineering effort.

 Despite best efforts, sometimes the requirements management techniques described in the previously mentioned articles are insufficient.
-This occurs most often when the user is unsure of their needs or leading-edge technology is needed to meet requirements.
-In this environment, key tools in the MITRE systems engineer toolbox are prototyping and experimentation.
+This occurs most often when users are unsure of their needs or leading-edge technology is needed to meet requirements.
+In this environment, key tools in the MITRE SE's toolbox are prototyping and experimentation.
 These are particularly useful for gauging whether a requirement is achievable or assessing feasibility and maturity of a technology to meet a requirement.
 The article Special Considerations for Conditions of Uncertainty: Prototyping and Experimentation discusses when and how these tools should be applied, the different approaches, "weight" or fidelity available (and which level makes sense for what situations), and ideas for how to evolve the prototyping and experimentation efforts over time to reduce the risk of requirements uncertainty.

-- International Council on Systems Engineering (INCOSE) website, accessed July 22, 2014.
+International Council on Systems Engineering (INCOSE) website, accessed July 22, 2014.

 Stevens, R., P. Brook, K. Jackson, and S. Arnold, 1998, Systems Engineering: Coping with Complexity, Prentice Hall.

-- The MITRE Institute, "Requirements Engineering," Systems Engineering Competency Model, section 2.2, viewed February 4, 2010.
+The MITRE Institute, "Requirements Engineering," Systems Engineering Competency Model, section 2.2, accessed June 30, 2015.

-- U.S. Department of Homeland Security, Requirements Engineering, viewed March 11, 2010.
+U.S. Department of Homeland Security, Requirements Engineering Articles, accessed July 22, 2014.